Skip to content

 Competitive pricing typically begins closer to 680 and above.
 Once you are at 700+, you are generally in a different tier of pricing and execution.
 Strong credit gives lenders more confidence and directly impacts the interest rate offered.

-Debt-to-income ratio is calculated using the income derived from bank statements.
+Debt-to-income ratio is calculated using the income derived from your 1099s.
 Truck payments, car loans, credit cards, and any other obligations are included.
 Many programs allow ratios up to 50%, but lower ratios produce better outcomes in both approval strength and pricing.

 For truck drivers, this often means that paying down revolving debt or eliminating a nearly finished truck note can materially increase buying power.